Sagarnandeshwar/Autonomous_Vehicles_With_Deep_Reinforcement_Leaning/README.md

 ![ddql](https://github.com/Sagarnandeshwar/Autonomous_Vehicles_With_Deep_Reinforcement_Leaning/blob/main/image/ddql.png)

 ## Goal
 The goal is to make the car stay on track as long as possible.
+The episode finishes when all of the tiles are visited.
+The car can also go outside of the playfield - that is, far off the track, in which case it will receive -100 reward and die.

 ## Implementation
 ### Deep Q learning (DQL)